 Silvopasture combines trees with livestock and forage on one piece of land.
 The trees may provide timber, fruit, fodder, or nuts as well as shade and shelter for livestock and their forages, reducing stress on the animals from the hot summer sun, cold winter winds, or a downpour.

 Riparian forest buffers are natural or re-established areas along rivers and streams made up of trees, shrubs, and grasses.
 These buffers can help filter farm runoff while the roots stabilize the banks of streams, rivers, lakes, and ponds to prevent erosion.
 These areas can also support wildlife and provide another source of income.

 Windbreaks shelter crops, animals, buildings, and soil from wind, snow, dust, and odors.
 These areas can also support wildlife and provide another source of income.
 They are also called shelterbelts, hedgerows, vegetated environmental buffers, or living snow fences.

 (https://www.usda.gov/topics/forestry/agroforestry#:~:text=Agroforestry%20is%20the%20intentional%20integration,around%20the%20world%20for%20centuries accessed on 2/19/23)

-At RCR, we use all these types of agroforestry, as well as, buffers and windbreaks.
-Simply put, we love tress and birds.
+At Raising Cane Ranch, we use all these types of agroforestry.
+Simply put, we love trees and birds.
 We’d rather plant a hedgerow along our property line than build a fence.
 When we first bought our farm, there were fields of grass and only a handful of trees in our yard.
 We hardly saw animals and birds on the property.
-Now, after living here for over 15 years we have planted ~5,000 trees and shrubs and the farm is home to a diverse species of birds!
+Now, after living here for over 15 years we have planted ~5,000 trees and shrubs and the farm is home to a diverse species of animals!